During the last two weeks, I’ve noticed two articles on the importance of play and “Playful Parenting”

 I posted one on my Facebook page from the Guardian the other was in the New York Times.
 Essentially they are arguing the Playtime is under siege, and Pediatricians in America are wanting to prescribe Play.
 Do you think unstructured play is under siege at home and within schools?

 Playing is universal to all children and adults too, but it concerns me that within a culture of having to work hard, a gradual increase in electronic devices and an overall focus on structured education results in less time to imagine, create and play.
-I am pleased the that the American Paediatric society has released a policy statement on “ The Power Of Play”
+I am pleased that the American Paediatric society has released a policy statement on “ The Power Of Play”

 I want to summarise some of their findings that are very close to my own heart.